thcipriani/literate-vimrc/README.md

 # Literate Vimrc

 "Literate" Vimrc is more than a bit of a misnomer.
-It, unlike Donald Knuth's vision of Literate Programming, does not support a loosly coupled web of macros -- instead it just lets you write a file in Markdown that has codeblocks (as defined by [v0.27 of the CommonMark spec](http://spec.commonmark.org/0.27/)) containing Vimscript as your `~/.vimrc` file.
+It, unlike Donald Knuth's vision of Literate Programming, does not support a loosely coupled web of macros -- instead it just lets you write a file in Markdown that has codeblocks (as defined by [v0.27 of the CommonMark spec](http://spec.commonmark.org/0.27/)) containing Vimscript as your `~/.vimrc` file.